Updated: Nov 10

 The short answer should be "probably."

-Once upon a childhood, I grew up within walls, like most of us do.
-Some of those walls had more significant meanings than others.
+Once upon a childhood, I grew up within walls, like most of us do, and admittedly, my home today has a few walls of its own.
+Some walls, however, have had more significant meanings than others.
 For example, for most of my childhood, several years of which I spent in then-West Germany, the Berlin Wall stood.
 Intact.
 Indomitable.
 Indicative of greater phenomena at work in the world.
-The Berlin Wall served as a defining characteristic of Cold War politics, culture and media, from James Bond films to series like Scarecrow and Mrs. King and kids' movies like Cloak and Dagger.
+The Berlin Wall served as a defining characteristic of Cold War politics, culture and media, from James Bond films to television series like Scarecrow and Mrs. King and kids' movies like Cloak and Dagger.
 Tom Clancy, anyone?
-Spies and East-West rivalry were a big deal back then, and they still inspire books, movies, and more.
+Spies and East-West rivalry were a big deal back then, shaping our world in obvious and more discreet ways, and they still inspire books, movies, and more.

 But walls were nothing new.